ria-ahyoung/medium-trends-daily/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1. 🚀 Day 20: Exploring React Portals for Advanced Component Rendering! ⚛️ - <a href="https://medium.com/@prak_sh/day-20-exploring-react-portals-for-advanced-component-rendering-️-dea7237d6233" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Top React Packages You Can’t Miss in 2024 - <a href="https://medium.com/@charu.sharma517/top-react-packages-you-cant-miss-in-2024-f0646e43ce23" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakash`**
+✍️ **posted by `Charu Goyal`**

-<blockquote>Today, I learned about React Portals — a powerful feature for rendering components outside the main DOM hierarchy.
-This is super useful…</blockquote>
+<blockquote>Hey React devs!
+Let’s be honest — keeping up with the React ecosystem feels like a full time job in itself.
+Trust me, I’ve been there…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>